wessenstam/gts21/cicd/phase2/phase2.rst

 .. _phase2_container:

-Using tooling
+Using Tooling
 =============

-As you have noticed we have create our containerized version of Fiesta, but we have been using vi or nano to manipluate files.
+As you have noticed we have create our containerised version of Fiesta, but we have been using vi or nano to manipulate files.
 These tools work, but are not easy and efficient to change files on a large scale.
 So we are going to use Visual Code to manipulate the files we create or change from now on.

 After we have the Visual Code setup and configured, we are going to set up our CI/CD pipeline using Drone (http://harness.io).

 .. note::
-   Estimated time **30 minutes**
+   Estimated time to complete this lab is **30 minutes**

 Visual Code
 -----------